Topological classification of generic real meromorphic functions

-Contrary to the complex case, there are many more connected components of the space $\mathbb{R} H^{0}$ than in the space $\mathbb{R} H$ which, in the first place, is related to the fact that $\mathbb{R} H \setminus\mathbb{R} H^{0}$ has real codimension one.
-To describe the topological invariants distinguishing connected components of $\mathbb{R} H^{0}$, we have to introduce a rather complicated combinatorial gadget which we call a \emph{park of a real meromorphic function}.
-This notion is similar to the notion of a garden introduced in our earlier paper \cite{NSW} and which describes connected components in the space $\mathbb{R} H\cap H_{0,d}^{0}$ of real generic rational functions.
+Contrary to the complex case, there are many more strata of the space $\mathbb{R}H^{0}$ than in the space $\mathbb{R}H$ which, in the first place, is related to the fact that $\mathbb{R}H\setminus\mathbb{R}H^{0}$ has real codimension one.
+To describe the topological invariants distinguishing strata of $\mathbb{R}H^{0}$, we have to introduce a rather complicated combinatorial gadget which we call a \emph{park of a real meromorphic function}.
+This notion is similar to the notion of a garden introduced in our earlier paper \cite{NSW} and which describes strata in the space $\mathbb{R}H\cap H_{0,d}^{0}$ of real generic rational functions.
 (The notion of a park is substantially more complicated.)
 In \cite{NS} there is a classification of a particular class of generic real meromorphic functions and now we shall present the complete classification of these functions.